eye icon

 Project Details

-This website presents the results of the research project “Polonica Philosophica Orientalia.
-Philosophy in the Polish-Lithuanian Commonwealth from 16th to18th century and the Historiography of Philosophy in Poland, Lithuania, Belarus and Ukraine”, funded by the National Programme for the Development of Humanities of the Republic of Poland.
+This website presents the results of the research project 'Polonica Philosophica Orientalia: Philosophy in the Polish-Lithuanian Commonwealth from the 16th to 18th Centuries and the Historiography of Philosophy in Poland, Lithuania, Belarus and Ukraine”, which was funded by the Republic of Poland's National Programme for the Development of Humanities and realised between 2018 and 2025.

-The project aims at making sources accessible, describing, transcribing, translating and commenting on them, as well as commonly interpreting the history of philosophy in this part of Europe.
-Within the framework of the project, we are preparing a series of editions from manuscript sources and two monographs concerning intellectual geography and political theory.
+The project aimed to make sources accessible by describing, transcribing, translating and commenting on them, as well as providing a common interpretation of the history of philosophy in this part of Europe.
+As part of the project, we have prepared a series of editions of manuscript sources, a lexicon and two monographs on intellectual geography and political theory.

-Coordinated at the Jagiellonian University, Cracow, the project brings together scientists from the following institutions:
+Coordinated at Jagiellonian University in Cracow, the project brought together scientists from the following institutions:

 • H. Skovoroda Institute of Philosophy, National Academy of Sciences of Ukraine, Kyiv